 If you are trying to activate iMessage on your iPhone check to make sure your carrier supports the feature (a rare few still do not).
 Other things to check:

 - Upgrade your iPhone to the latest iOS first.

 - On your iPhone, make sure your phone number is listed in the “You” card in your Contacts app.
 If it’s not there go to Settings > Phone > My Number and enter the phone number you see there.

 - For iPhone, it’s best to set up iMessage using a cellular connection and not a Wi-Fi one.

 - Make sure you’ve updated to the latest version of iOS on all your devices.

-Now, if you’ve made sure of the above and are still seeing “Waiting for Activation”, “Activation unsuccessful”, or “An error occurred during activation” errors, try these methods:
+Now, if you’ve made sure of the above and are still seeing “Waiting for Activation”, “Activation unsuccessful”, “An error occurred during activation”, or other like errors, try these methods to fix them:

 Method #1: Airplane Mode